 Once mixed, line the colors up in your sensory bin and provide various items to play with.
 I let the kids use my kitchen measuring set.

 Then the tea set got added by my preschooler when he joined in.
-(Using cloud dough for preschool is also a great idea.)
+(Using cloud dough recipe for preschool is also a great idea.)

-And my 3 year old also came along to inspect.
+And my 3-year-old also came along to inspect.
 He loves sensory things and urm, things that he could potentially use to cause a lovely mess!
 If you do this activity indoors a large bed sheet is recommended for under the sensory tub to catch those little messes.

-Playing With Cloud Dough
+Playing With It

-As usual the younger two did try to eat the cloud dough.
+As usual, the younger two did try to eat the cloud dough.
 Which is no surprise.

-Other items brought to the cloud dough sensory bin included a wooden train set, various cars, some animals and the teaspoons from the tea set which resulted in my toddler offering me a bite of the cloud dough.
+Other items brought to the cloud dough sensory bin included a wooden train set, various cars, some animals, and the teaspoons from the tea set which resulted in my toddler offering me a bite of the cloud dough.

 Taste Safe Cloud Dough Recipe